Twitch

 If you found us at 2 a.m., welcome.
 Most of us did.
 If you found us because someone you love is having a rough time, welcome too.
 We have a Discord channel for you and we read it.

-I started this in 2023 because, after the Marine Corps and a year in Afghanistan as a contractor, I came home and got handed a stack of forms.
+I started this in 2025 because, after the Marine Corps and a year in Afghanistan as a contractor, I came home and got handed a stack of forms.
 Some of them helped.
 Most of them didn’t.
 The thing that helped was a couple of people sitting on a stream with me late at night who’d been where I was and didn’t pretend otherwise.
 We built this so other people don’t have to find that by accident.

 We’re small.
-We’re six people.
+We’re five people.
 We have a fund named for a dog.
 We’re going to be on Wednesday at 7:30.
 If you can come, come.
 If you can’t, the numbers at the top of this page are good and we’ll be here when you can.

 Robert Heavilin